 Since CloudFlare works by taking over the DNS configuration for a site, this will only work for custom domains.
-I have used minimumviableserver.com, which is one of the domains we have lying around.
+I have used minimumviableserver.com, as an example.

 The setup of a website on CloudFlare is pretty straightforward.
 If you give CloudFlare your domain, it automatically interrogates the DNS system for the domain’s current settings and provides excellent instructions about what needs to be changed.
 You will see something like this afterwards (unless you they changed their interface :)

 Now, you just need to set up a simple CNAME record for your PythonAnywhere web app.
 Assuming you’ve already created a web app on PythonAnywhere like this:

 From the web app config tab you’ll have a CNAME target for your PythonAnywhere web app – something like “webapp-120107.pythonanywhere.com”.